 As a result, drivers may not maneuver the vehicle as intended and consequently crash into surrounding obstacles.
 This issue can be fixed by installing the latest software update.

 Some models with gasoline engines may accelerate independently without the driver’s input.
 In most cases, this will happen when coasting on the motorway, preventing the driver from slowing down the vehicle.
 The cause for this issue is a software glitch within the PTM unit, which affects Valvetronic’s operation.
 As with most similar problems, installing the latest software version will solve the issue.

 Many drivers complain about sudden and unpredictable steering glitches, which pull the vehicle sharply to one side of the road.
 This problem only happens when the vehicle is cold and outside temperatures are extremely low.
 Despite being aware of this potentially hazardous issue, BMW still has no workable solution.
 In such conditions, owners can only drive moderately and carefully until the vehicle warms up.

 Like most other BMW models, X5 uses an iDrive system that incorporates infotainment and other in-vehicle features into one unit.
 The current generation’s devices suffer from various issues, with the sporadic inability to connect, with iPhones being the most common.

-Under the hood, the fourth generation X5 offers a wide range of engine choices and power outputs.
+Under the hood, the fourth-generation X5 offers various engine choices and power outputs.
 The entry four-cylinder engine is a completely new unit, and so is the six-cylinder variant.
-The bigger engine is also available as a hybrid, with an electric motor.
+The bigger engine is also available as a hybrid with an electric motor.
 More powerful V8 engines, available in three different power outputs, are carried over from the previous generation.